 You will also be legally required to create a plan based on the Hazard Analysis and Critical Control Point (HACCP) Principles.
-An HACCP food plan will keep your food safe from biological, chemical and physical hazards, and ensures you’ve identified any hazards, critical points and keep detailed records.
+A HACCP food plan will keep your food safe from biological, chemical and physical hazards, and ensures you’ve identified any hazards, critical points, and keep detailed records.

 As a food business registered with your local authority, you will also be required to comply with any and all rules established and administered by the Food Standards Agency.
-This body of government provides guidelines on sampling, labelling, traceability and hygiene standards – which are often enforced by your local authority.
+This body of government provides guidelines on sampling, labeling, traceability, and hygiene standards – which are often enforced by your local authority.